Thomas Frank Claims Tottenham is Empty Without Supporters

 Manager Expresses Confidence Amid Fan Frustrations

-Tottenham’s head coach, Thomas Frank, has expressed strong confidence in the support he believes he has from the club’s ownership.
-Despite recent struggles on the pitch, including only one home victory in the Premier League since his appointment from Brentford, Frank remains hopeful.
-The team currently sits in 12th place in the league, having garnered just 18 points from 13 matches, and some supporters have voiced their dissatisfaction with the team’s performance.
+Tottenham’s head coach, Ange Postecoglou, has expressed strong confidence in the support he believes he has from the club’s ownership.
+Despite recent struggles on the pitch, Postecoglou remains hopeful about the long-term project.
+The team has faced inconsistent form, and some supporters have voiced their dissatisfaction with recent performances.

 Recent Home Defeat and Fan Reactions

 During a disappointing 2-1 defeat to Fulham, Tottenham’s goalkeeper Guglielmo Vicario faced criticism from fans following a mistake that contributed to a goal by the opposition.
-Post-match, Frank defended Vicario, suggesting that fans who booed him were not true supporters of the club.
-He labeled their actions as “wholly unacceptable”.
+Post-match, the manager defended Vicario, suggesting that the unity between the team and the stands is vital.
+He labeled extreme negative reactions as counterproductive to the team’s progress.

-“We need the fans just as much as they need us.
-Togetherness is essential for us to establish a formidable fortress.”
+Togetherness is essential for us to establish a formidable fortress.

 Supporting Vicario After Setbacks

-In light of the team’s recent performance, particularly Vicario’s misstep, Frank remained supportive of the goalkeeper.
-Vicario’s error came early in the match against Fulham and led to a swift reaction from the crowd, which booed him when he received the ball again.
+In light of the team’s recent performance, particularly Vicario’s misstep, the coaching staff remained supportive of the goalkeeper.
+Vicario’s error came early in the match against Fulham and led to a vocal reaction from the crowd.